foundation/foundation-sites/docs/pages/typography-base.md

 ## Blockquotes

-Sometimes other people say smart things, and you may want to mention that through a blockquote callout.
+Sometimes other people say smart things, and you may want to mention those things with a quote.
 We've got you covered.

 ```html_example
 <blockquote>